tucker-furniss/Linux-LANDIS-II-Extension-Output-Biomass/README.md

 # Extension-Output-Biomass

-Extension-Output-Biomass
+Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers) from the Technical Advisory Committee.

-Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers/developers-blog/repositoryrulesfromthetechnicaladvisorycommittee) from the Technical Advisory Committee.
+Robert Scheller is Custodian of this repository.